ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/filtering.dotnet.markdown

 {CODE-TABS/}

 {WARNING:Important}
-Remember to add `Raven.Client.Documents.Linq` namespace to usings if you want to use `In` extension method.
+Remember to add the `Raven.Client.Documents.Linq` namespace to usings if you want to use `In` extension method.
 {WARNING/}

 ## Where + ContainsAny

-To check if enumeration contains **any** of the values from a specified collection you can use the `ContainsAny` method.
+To check if enumeration contains **any** of the values from a specified collection, you can use the `ContainsAny` method.

 Let's assume that we want to return all `BlogPosts` that contain any of the specified `Tags`.